Kendall Protests in the Theater of the Absurd

 The ad manages to hit all the right SJW notes, as it offers us a parade of cool diverse young people marching in the street: there’s a black man giving daps, a goateed music man playing the cello, a hijab-wearing Muslim woman making signs, and a group of young brunchers passively enjoying a side of protest ambiance with their vegan omelettes.

-By the closing scene of the clip, Kendall completes her transformation from disinterested blonde model to raven cropped “woke” social justice warrior.
-She rallies the crowd with her simple act of bravery by offering the cute police officer a cold beverage – a symbolic gesture aimed at overcoming the social division between protestors and authorities.
+By the closing sequence of the video short, Kendall completes her transformation from disinterested blonde model to raven cropped “woke” SJW.
+First she leads and then she rallies the crowd with her simple act of bravery: she offers the cute police officer a cold beverage – a gesture intended to overcome social divisions between protestors and the authorities.
 The crowd goes wild.
-Thanks for bringing us freedom, Kendall!
-“Live Bolder” says Pepsi.
-Ain’t social justice cool?
+Thanks for bringing us freedom, Kendall.
+“Live Bolder,” says Pepsi.

-Not surprisingly, social media backlash against the ad was overwhelmingly negative.
-Pepsi issued a swift apology on Twitter after pulling the ad in less than 24 hours.
+Not surprisingly, the social media backlash against the ad was overwhelmingly negative.
+Pepsi issued a swift formal mea culpa via Twitter after pulling the ad that ran for less than 24 hours.
 Here’s their apology Tweet:

-The disturbing premise underneath it all was that a reality TV star/model could stop a protest and end America’s systemic violence problem with a can of soda.
-Charles Blow, a columnist for the New York Times, Charles Blow, tweeted in response that he would boycott Pepsi products until the brand apologized for “this blasphemy,” as the ad invited comparisons with the now iconic Black Lives Matter photo of nurse Ieshia Evans being arrested in Baton Rouge, Louisiana in July 2016 (Nicholson).
+Less noticeable, but not less disturbing, is the idea that a reality TV star/model could lead a protest and end America’s systemic violence problem – all with a mere can of soda.
+A columnist for the New York Times, Charles Blow, tweeted in response that he would boycott Pepsi products until the brand apologized for “this blasphemy,” given how the ad invited comparisons with the now iconic Black Lives Matter photo of nurse Ieshia Evans being arrested in Baton Rouge, Louisiana in July 2016 (Nicholson).

 Watch the Pepsi Ad here (the most effective Coke commercial ever).
-It looks like Kendall is “complicit.”
+What do you think?
+Is Kendall “complicit?”

 The History of the Soda Wars